-Figure 17: A pseudo-dynamic experiment
+Figure 20: A pseudo-dynamic experiment

 Researchers will use essentially the same mechanisms in this scenario as in the previous one.
-They will make sure that the numeric simulation can accept input and (in this case) send control requests using the NTOP protocol, and they will use the same standard grid components to locate resources and initiate the numeric simulation and the same processes as before to enter descriptive data into the repository, initiate the physical experiment trial, publish results from the physical and numeric simulations, and perform mutual authentication with each server (interactions with the data repository are the same as in previous scenarios and are not pictured in Figure 17).
-As the trial runs, the numeric simulation (or its underlying framework) will make the same queries to the NTOP server on the equipment site's NEES-POP for input and will send additional NTOP requests to control each time-step of the physical trial.
+They will make sure that the numeric simulation can accept input using the NSDS protocol and (in this case) send control requests using the NTCP protocol, and they will use the same standard grid components to locate resources and initiate the numeric simulation and the same processes as before to enter descriptive data into the repository, initiate the physical experiment trial, publish results from the physical and numeric simulations, and perform mutual authentication with each server (interactions with the data repository are the same as in previous scenarios and are not pictured in Figure 20).
+As the trial runs, the numeric simulation (or its underlying framework) will subscribe to the same data streams on the NSDS server on the equipment site's NEES-POP for input and will send additional NTCP requests to control each time-step of the physical trial.

-The major difference between this scenario and the preceding one is that the equipment site must have a procedure in place, as described in Section 5.4.2, for accepting NTOP requests to control an experiment.
+The major difference between this scenario and the preceding one is that the equipment site must have a procedure in place, as described in Section 5.4.2, for accepting NTCP requests to control an experiment.
 Moreover, the site equipment manager (or other designated individual) must be willing to authorize the researcher to send control requests as well as read experiment data.

-7.4 Hybrid Pseudo-Dynamic Experiment
+7.5 Hybrid Pseudo-Dynamic Experiment